How & When to Start Taking PrEP

 Daily PrEP usage, as the name suggests, involves taking a PrEP pill every day.

-This method is 99% effective at preventing HIV.
+This method is 99% effective at reducing the risk of HIV.
 It’s available for anyone who’d like to protect themselves against HIV, regardless of gender, if they’re at risk of contracting the virus.

 How it works